 - Do you feel shaky or anxious?

-You need to write these down.
-Write exactly how you feel during the day, around mealtime, after eating, etc. This will teach you so many valuable lessons about your reactions to food (or lack of it).
+Write these down.
+Write exactly how you feel (during the day, around mealtime, after eating, etc.) This can teach you so many valuable lessons about your reactions to food (or lack of it).

 Make an outcome-based decision